 - Psychological and Counseling Records—Director of Counseling Services

 - Financial Records—Treasurer and Director of Financial Aid

-- Disciplinary Records—Dean of Student Affairs and Director of Residential Life
+- Disciplinary Records—Vice President for Student Life and Dean of Students and Director of Residential Life

 - Medical Information—Director of Health Services